pypa/packaging.python.org/source/guides/using-package-data.rst

-The ``exclude_package_data`` argument to ``setup()`` can be used in conjunction with either of the above methods to prevent one or more files from being treated as package data.  ``exclude_package_data`` takes a `dict` with the same structure as ``package_data``, and any matched files are excluded from wheels.
+The ``exclude_package_data`` argument to ``setup()`` can be used in conjunction with either of the above methods to prevent one or more files from being treated as package data.  ``exclude_package_data`` takes a :py:class:`dict` with the same structure as ``package_data``, and any matched files are excluded from wheels.
 Matched files are also excluded from sdists if they are not already matched by the project's :file:`MANIFEST.in`.

 Accessing package data